-OFF 118-Computer Keyboarding
+OFF 118 - Computer Keyboarding

 IAI: None Computer Keyboarding is taught on a computer as an independent study course and/or as a regular short course.
 The course is designed so that students can acquire the skill to effectively use touch typing to input alphabetical and numerical data into a computer.
 A pass/fail grading system is used.
-Prerequisite: None Credit: 1 semester hour
+Prerequisite: None

-OFF 121 -Advanced Document Preparation and Design
+OFF 121 - Advanced Document Preparation and Design

-IAI: None 1.2 Microsoft Office Applications are designed to work together in today's complex and fast-paced business environment.
+Microsoft Office Applications are designed to work together in today's complex and fast-paced business environment.
 In this course, students enrich basic knowledge of Office applications by focusing on content integration and advanced document design.
 Students use a project-based format to integrate content between Microsoft Word, Excel, PowerPoint, and Access accomplishing tasks that go beyond the capabilities of individual applications.
 Emphasis is on producing high-quality professional documents.

 Prerequisite: PCI 106, grade of "C" or higher.
-Credit: 3 semester hours
+Credit: 3 semester hours Lecture: 2 Lab: 2